Bring on a flurry of pike and walleye!

 Be sure to tune-in for the June Outdoors Guy column right here in the Valley authority on ‘The Great Outdoors,’ The Outdoors Guy in The Daily Observer and at www.thedailyobserver.ca.
 I’ll be launching my coveted 2014 Trivia Contest with some terrific prizes, featuring another great product field-test and news on my next book -Canadian Wild Game Cookbook, published by Canada’s most beloved cookbook producers Company’s Company.
 All this and more right here next month!

-10 thoughts on “Bring on a flurry of pike and walleye!”
+10 Replies to “Bring on a flurry of pike and walleye!”

 1. I missed my Algonquin Park spring trout trip but some of my buddies were up.